KEYNOTE INTERVIEW: How can we reconstruct sites targeted by urbicide?

 What is the role of the local people in these rehabilitation processes?

 Construction is a continuous process, especially when working with the environment.
 Nothing is put on hold: training residents in local techniques and recycling existing materials is often quicker and more effective than importing industrial solutions.
-With the Earth Architecture Lab, a London-based foundation I set up in 2021, we’re training young architects to pass on these skills, because tradition then becomes a real force for rebuilding, even in emergency situations.
-In Somalia, for example, we are developing shelters for displaced persons on arid land.
-These camps are supposed to be temporary, but often remain in use for years: so we need to go beyond tents and offer suitable, dignified accommodation.
-In this place, there are no sewers, no access to water and no farming.
+With the Earth Architecture Lab, a London-based foundation I set up in 2021, we’re focused on training young architects to pass on these skills, and techniques to become a real force for rebuilding, even in emergency situations.
+In Somalia, for example, we are developing designs for housing displaced persons on arid land.
+These refugee camps are supposed to be temporary but invariably become permanent: we need to go beyond tents or portacabins to offer suitable, dignified accommodation.
+In this place, there are no facilities for sanitary systems, sewers, access to water and no farming land.
 Our first step is thus to study how to revive agriculture: any land can be cultivated if water is made available.
-Our teams work in parallel on water, culture, sanitation and the design of habitats according to local traditions.
-It is this global approach, centered on training and adaptation to the context, that enables sustainable, rapid and appropriate reconstruction.
+Our teams work in parallel on water storage, permaculture, sanitation and the design of habitats working with local culture and traditions.
+It is this approach, centered on training and response to the context, that enables sustainable, rapid and appropriate recovery for the communities in construction.

-Training residents in local techniques and recycling existing materials is often quicker and more effective than importing industrial solutions.
+Training residents in local techniques and recycling existing materials is more efficient and sustainable than importing ready industrial solutions.

-The Al Habib Abu Bakr domes are emblematic of the Hadramout region of Yemen, and bear witness to the richness of the region’s mud-brick architectural heritage.
-The result of close collaboration between the Earth Architecture Lab and the local community, it is a real-life laboratory for experimentation, where use of local materials, passing on know-how to craftsmen and active involvement of residents are at the heart of a sustainable approach, which aims to preserve cultural identity and strengthen the community’s resilience in the face of climate change. © Salma Samar Damluji
+The Al Habib Abu Bakr domes are emblematic of the Hadramout region of Yemen and demonstrate the richness of the mud brick architectural heritage.
+Result of close collaboration between our team at Dawan Mud Brick Architecture Foundation and the local community, this project is a true experimental laboratory, where the use of local materials, the transmission of skills and knowledge by master builders and craftsmen, with the active involvement of local residents, including training young architects and volunteers in situ, are at the heart of our sustainable approach.
+An approach that is informed by cultural identity to strengthen the community's resilience in confronting natural disasters and climate change. ©Salma Samar Damluji

 You are on the jury for the Global Award for Sustainable ArchitectureTM.
 Why did you choose to become associated with this award?